NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-11-07-disjoint-sets.md

 # Disjoint-set Forests

 In this case we use trees to represent sets.
 When making a set, we only have the root and its value.
 Every other object that is being adde to the set points to its parent.
+Using the trees straight forward  will not improve the execution time.
+However, there are **two heuristics: union by rank and path compression** that can reduce the execution time.

+In this approach, Make_Set(x) crfeates a new tree with the root x.
+Find_Set(x) will iterate from the given node until reach the root because the root node represent the whole set.
+Union(x,y) causes the root of one tree to point to the root of the other tree.

+### Heuristics for runtime improvement

+**Union by rank** - in this approach for each node we assign a **rank** to each node. **Rank** represents the upper bound on the height of the tree.
+Finally, we make the root with smaller rank point to the root with the larger rank durin the Union(x,y) operation.

+**Path Compression** - in this approach...

 Show the status of the datastructures using disjoint forests with union by size and path compression: